Hemphill County License Hearing Guide

 Hardship/Restricted License in Texas

 Even if your license is suspended, you may be able to obtain an Occupational Driver's License (ODL), also known as a hardship license, in Texas.
-This allows you to drive for essential purposes, such as:
+This allows you to drive for essential purposes while your license is suspended.

-Costs and Application Process: The application process involves filing a petition with the court, paying court fees, and providing evidence of your hardship.
+Costs and Application Process: The application process involves filing a petition with the court, paying a filing fee, and providing evidence of your need to drive.
+The cost varies by county.

-IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an ODL, especially if your BAC was high or if you have prior DUI convictions.
+IID Requirement: Depending on the circumstances of your DUI, the court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining an ODL.

 Getting Your License Back